 Coram Deo has five sober houses and 52 beds located in New Britain to house women and women with children in need.
 They strive to provide affordable, high quality accessible services like helping women find jobs, get their ID’s, birth certificates, social security card and other basic needs such as food equity.
 Their holistic approach to recovery embraces the dignity and respect for each woman in their program.

 “We are the largest and leading provider of sober housing for women in the state of Connecticut,” said Jody Davis, executive director.
 “We’re contracted with the state of Connecticut to provide sober housing through the Department of Mental Health and Addiction Services.
 Most of our referrals we get from inpatient treatment programs.”

-Coram Deo was founded by Jody Davis who is a wife, mother and grandmother.
+Coram Deo was founded by Davis who is a wife, a mother and grandmother.

 The business has been rooted in the community since 2006.

-Originally, Davis started the business with one house and named it Sarah’s House and the whole organization was going to be called Sarah’s House.
+Originally, Davis started the business with one house, named Sarah’s House.

-“This name came from the story of Abraham and Sarah in the Bible,” she said.
-“Then we opened house number two and I was like ‘how do I manage this?’
-So we came up with the name Coram Deo which is Latin for before the presence of God and so we believe everything we do we do before the face of God.
-We’re not faith based, but we are in the sense that everything that we do is built on my personal faith which is Christian.
+“This name came from the story of Abraham and Sarah in the Bible,” Davis said.
+“Then we opened house No. 2 and I was like how do I manage this?
+So, we came up with the name Coram Deo, which is Latin for before the presence of God, and so we believe everything we do we do before the face of God.
+We’re not faith based, but we are in the sense that everything that we do is built on my personal faith, which is Christian.
 We try to treat the women that we serve as daughters of God.”

 Coram Deo Inc can be reached at 860)-48-3486 or visit coramdeorecovery.org.